-At the time of writing this report, no international standard on metadata is available.
-The European Committee on Standardisation (CEN) Technical Committee 287 developed a prestandard on GI metadata in 1997, and the Federal Geographic Data Committee (FGDC) in the USA works at a national level on GI metadata standards.
+At the moment of the writing of this report, no international standard on metadata is available.
+The European Committee on Standardisation (CEN) Technical Committee 287 developed a pre-standard on GI metadata in 1997, and the Federal Geographic Data Committee (FGDC) in the USA works at a national level on GI metadata standards.